zdyxry/LeetCode/README.md

 - [x] 0849 Maximize Distance to Closest Person
 - [x] 0905 Sort Array By Parity
 - [x] 0922 Sort Array By Parity II
+- [x] 0977 Squares of a Sorted Array